- Lloyd Doaman: Senior Associate, Business Development

 Claire Knowlton is an Associate Director in Advisory Services, based in the Los Angeles office.
 Claire oversees NFF’s work in Los Angeles and Southern California with nonprofits, funders and other partners to build the financial health of the region’s social sector.
 Prior to joining NFF, she was executive director of a community-based art center in Los Angeles for eight years, where she brought the organization from financial distress to a model of excellence in programming and organizational management.
 Claire also worked as an independent auditor for nonprofit organizations.
 She is co-founder and board president of The Life You Can Save, a nonprofit committed to ending extreme poverty by directing philanthropic dollars to the most effective solutions.

-Debbie Koski is Senior Lending Officer in the Financial Services Division.
-Debbie is responsible for structuring and underwriting loans to finance a variety of client needs, including working capital and real estate acquisition and construction.
+Debbie Koski is Senior Investment Officer in the Financial Services Division.
+Debbie is responsible for identifying business opportunities that will generate a quality pipeline of loans for the West Coast.
 Before joining NFF in 2015, she was Assistant Vice President in Union Bank’s Community Development Finance Group, where she provided debt and equity financing for affordable housing development.
 Debbie received a B.A. and a Masters in Public Policy from University of California Berkeley, and serves on the Board of Directors of HealthRIGHT 360, a community clinic in San Francisco.

 Peter Kramer: Associate Director